 This is where probiotics come in.
 Wondering what are probiotics’ benefits?
-Some probiotics, such as the clinically-tested formula in Bio-K+, have the amazing ability to populate and protect your own tiny army from these opportunistic bugs.
+Some probiotics, such as the clinically-tested formula in Bio-K+ probiotic pills and drinks, have the amazing ability to populate and protect your own tiny army from these opportunistic bugs.
 Backed by research, Bio-K+ is the only probiotic in Canada with indications from Health Canada to both prevent antibiotic-associated diarrhea AND C.diff associated diarrhea.
 Think of them as a shield: the antibiotics kill off the bad guys while Bio-K+ steps in and protects the good guys until the assault is over.
 Whenever you take antibiotics, take one Bio-K+ daily, at least 2 hours after your antibiotic dose…and keep it going for five days after the antibiotics are done.

 When you are feeling unwell, always go see your doctor but remember, not all bugs need drugs.
 Should you find yourself with a prescription for antibiotics, be sure to pick up Bio-K+, Health Canada approved to help you prevent the gnarly side effects of antibiotic use.